On converse theorems for Hilbert modular forms assuming unramified twists: Invariance of under

-Before proceeding to the proof, we introduce one more notational convention which we will use in the proof.
+Before proceeding to the proof, we introduce one more notational convention that will be used in the proof.
 We will extend the slash operator to the group ring $\comp[\GL_2^+(F)]$ by setting

 for $a_j\in\comp$ and $\gamma_j\in\GL_2^+(F)$.
 Here we write $\gamma$ as an element in $\GL_2^+(F)$ and $[\gamma]$ as an element in $\comp[\GL_2^+(F)]$ to avoid confusion. \\